ViennaMike/ChatterPi/README.md

 - Add a &quot;TUNING&quot; mode so the user can adjust type of triggering, triggering levels, and the servo max and min positions on the fly, while the program is running.
 This will make it easier to tune these parameters, since currently one must stop the program, change the settings, and then rerun the program to see the effects of any changes.
 - Add the ability to use .mp3 files.
 Simply playing MP3 files on a Raspberry Pi is easy, but they must be processed in real-time as a stream to drive the servo controller.
 - Use the timer function in PIR mode as a delay before re-triggering is allowed.
+- Find a way to run correctly on a Pi Zero

 I would welcome anyone who wanted to work on adding any of these advanced features.